Many or all companies we feature compensate us. Compensation and editorial

 Rates, terms, and more

 First, we’ll cover the rates and terms.
-The fixed APR for a consolidation loan is the weighted average of the rates on your current loans, rounded to the nearest one-eighth of a percent.
+The fixed rate for a consolidation loan is the weighted average of the rates on your current loans, rounded to the nearest one-eighth of a percent.
 This might increase your overall rate, but it ensures your rate is predictable and will not change over the life of your loan.

-Here’s a breakdown of the loan terms:
+Here’s a breakdown of the loan terms.

 TermsDetails